odevauchelle/pyFreeFem/documentation/free-surface_aquifer.md

 ![Boundaries in physical plane](../figures/aquifer_boundaries_mathematical_plane.svg)

 There is still a free boundary in this problem: the bottom's location is unknown in the mathematical plane.
 This, however, is still progress, because this free boundary is far from the outlet's singularity, and because it turns into a horizontal line when the rainfall rate vanishes ($R=0$).

+## Linearized problem

+When the rainfal rate $R$ is small enough, our problem can be linearized.
+In the mathematical space, this translates into the bottom line remaining at $\mathrm{Im} \omega = - H$.
+In other words, we let the bottom lie where it is when $R=0$.

+This approximation fixes the free boundary; it is therefore straightforward to solve it with finite elements.
+It will also prove the basis for a better approximation of the solution.

+### Build the mesh